SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 the types of the value or values that are contained within the subscript braces at the point that the subscript is used.
 This definition of multiple subscripts is known as :newTerm:`subscript overloading`.

-Subscript definitions on classes may override a subscript implementation provided by their superclass.
-Where they do so, the overriding definition must be prefixed by the ``@override`` attribute, as with overriding instance methods.

 While it is most common for a subscript to take a single parameter, you can also define a subscript with multiple parameters